JudgeGroovyman/JudgeGroovyman.github.io/Amps.md

 ## TODO 3-5-2020 ##
-Lookup reviews of everything in the possibilities here to get classic quotes Checkout Guitar Amp VSTs
+Lookup reviews of everything in the possibilities here to get classic quotes Checkout Free Guitar Amp VSTs
-Test out some Guitar Amp VSTs
-Move the preamp pedals into the preamp section above Separate the small tube amps from the preamps